AviatrixSystems/avxlabs-docs/ace_associate/docs/lab1.md

 As you can see, we have the azure-transit gateway in the middle, with **azure-build**, **azure-dmz** and **azure-prod** spokes connected to it.
 The AWS VPC's are not yet connected to any transit.

-After selecting the Transit Gateway icon, scroll down through all its **Properties** on the right-hand side and click on the **Tools** button, then select the `Gateway Diagnostics`.
+After selecting the Transit Gateway icon, click on the **Tools** button, then select the `Gateway Diagnostics`.

 Have a look around at the troubleshooting tools here.